Coldensjo/IroncorePublic/readme.md

 This is where you'll find the most updated release of the Ironcore client on release.
-It will be downloaded directly when you click the download button though.
+It will be downloaded directly when you click the download button though or found here by clicking the green CODE button then download as .zip.